Fanjie-Li/Curriculum-Vitae/content/project/deep-reading/index.md

 ---
 title: Deep Reading - Theoretical Conceptualization and Implications for Practices
-summary: This is a subproject of a NSSFC-funded study (No. 16ATQ005) which focuses on youth reading behaviour in Omni-media Era and strategies for reading promotion.
+summary: This is a subproject of a NSSFC-funded study (No. 16ATQ005) which focuses on youth reading behaviour in the Omni-media Era and strategies for reading promotion.

 tags:
 - Learning